 +49 30 258 143 174

-We are often asked what are hybrid apps and what is the difference between hybrid apps, native and web apps and on the basis of which technology it would be better to develop an app.
+We are often asked what are hybrid apps and what is the difference between Native Apps vs. Web Apps vs. Hybride Apps and on the basis of which technology it would be better to develop an app.
 Since it is not possible to give a blanket answer, in this article we have tried to help you decide based on some criteria.

 The article is structured as follows:

-If you have any further questions, need advice or would like to commission us with a project, please use one of our contact forms (on the right or left of this page, here, directly send an e-mail to firstname.lastname@example.org or call: 030 6098 4900 94, of course free of charge)
+If you have any further questions, need advice, or would like to commission us with a project, please use one of our contact forms (on the right or left of this page, here, directly send an e-mail to firstname.lastname@example.org or call: tel:+49 30 258143174, of course, free of charge)

 What is a native app?
 These apps are developed using tools and languages supported by corresponding platforms (XCode and Swift for iOS apps, Android Studio and Kotlin for Android).
 Native apps run only on the target platforms.